ash0080/gun.doc.cn/SEA.md

 ```

 This generates a cryptographically secure public/private key pair - be careful not to leak the private keys!

+> Note: **API subject to change** we may change the parameters to accept data and work, in addition to generation.

 You will need this for most of SEA's API, see those method's examples.